Remind a customer that payment is due

 Dear Mr ABC,

-This letter is to inform you that you have not paid the money to the company that you were supposed to pay on April 1st, 20XX.
-We hope that you will pay us very soon.
+This letter is to inform you that as of April 1st, 20XX, you have not paid the amount due to the company.
+We hope that you will settle with us soon.

 You are due $1000.
 The due amount includes all additional charges and applied tax.
 There are no hidden charges.

-If you have already paid your account and we could not see it because our system was not updated, please write back or contact us via phone and let us know when you paid so that we can update your account details.
+If you have already paid your account and we were unable to see the payment due to our system not being updated, please contact us by phone or email to inform us that the payment was made, so that we can update your account details.

 We also devise easy payment plans for our valuable customers on their special request.
-If you are also going through a financial crisis, you can let us know.
-We would love to make it easy for you to pay us back in flexible instalments in any timeframe.
+If you are also experiencing a financial crisis, please let us know.
+We would love to make it easy for you to pay us back in flexible instalments at any time.
 Our representatives will be available to provide you with assistance and counselling.
-Please consider this letter as a gentle reminder from the company to you so that you can pay us back if you have forgotten.
+Please consider this letter a gentle reminder from the company to you, so that you can settle your account if you have forgotten.

 Regards,